How to Stop WordPress Users from Updating Published Content

 One PublishPress user asked if it was possible to stop users from publishing changes to existing WordPress posts and pages.

 Yes, it's possible with a plugin called PublishPress Revisions.
 I'm going to give you an overview of how to set this up on your site.

 To get started, download and install the PublishPress Revisions plugin.

 When a Revisor logs into WordPress and edits a post, all they will see is the “Submit Revision” button, as in the image below.
 They will not see an “update” button.

 When the user clicks this button, they'll see this message: “Your modification has been saved for editorial review.”

 The Revisor can keep on submitting new revisions but they will never be able to publish them.
 They will have to wait for a higher level user to login and publish the revision.

 More on revision permissions

 The Revisor role in PublishPress Revisions is provided to make it easy for you.
 However, PublishPress Revisions does provide for more flexible solution.
 Revisonary relies on two key permissions in WordPress.

 Although the names of those permissions refer to “edit”, they actually control publishing permissions.
-These permissions can be edited using a plugin such as Capability Manager Enhanced.
+These permissions can be edited using a plugin such as PublishPress Capabilities.

-After installing Capability Manager Enhanced, go to Users > Capabilities.
+After installing PublishPress Capabilities, go to “Capabilities”.
 In the right sidebar, you can choose the role you want to edit.
 Then look in the center of the screen for the “Edit published” row.
 This allows you to control who can edit revisions.